 A card chargeback results in 2, or even 3, transactions on your dashboard:

 - The return transaction in the customer payment account to which the original transaction was credited, showing the reason for the return in the notes field (as reported to Lemonway by the debtor's bank) and the ID of the original transaction.
 In the event that the balance of the relevant customer payment account is insufficient for the return transaction to be debited, Lemonway automatically performs a P2P transfer from your merchant payment account (SC) to the relevant customer payment account for the shortfall before proceeding with the Return transaction.

 - The transaction corresponding to the return fee charged by Lemonway (P2P from your merchant payment account to the Lemonway payment account for the amount specified in your contract).

 Dispute a chargeback

-If you believe that a chargeback is not legitimate, you have the right to contest it for up to 12 working days following the date of the chargeback.
+If you believe that a chargeback is not legitimate, you have the right to contest it for up to 8 calendar days following the date of the chargeback.

 To contest a card chargeback, 👉 get in touch with us as soon as possible, providing us with as much information as you can to verify the transaction, delivery of the product or service: